 You see, when we acknowledge THIS IS THE DAY THAT THE LORD HAS MADE AND CHOOSE TO REJOICE IN IT, we steal any power Satan thinks he has on that day.

 Light Party Checklist

 If you’re creative juices are flowing and you’re thinking about hosting a Light Party, we want to help you be successful.
 Use our Light Party Checklist by filling out the form below!
 But before you do I have a word of caution or those seeking a Christian alternative or replacement to Halloween.

 If you’re feeling convicted to host a Light Party this year, as exciting as it is, (and believe it is) I want to encourage you to be mindful not to judge others in their conviction about Halloween.

 Remember Martin Luther stood by his conviction of what Christ placed on His heart.
-Likewise, each of us has to do what God convicts us to do.
+Therefore, each of us has to do what God convicts us to do.

 “It is God’s will that your honorable lives should silence those ignorant people who make foolish accusations against you.
 16 For you are free, yet you are God’s slaves, so don’t use your freedom as an excuse to do evil.
 17 Respect everyone, and love the family of believers.
 Fear God, and respect the king.”